julians300/lion/README.md

 Modify the `vars.less` file to change global colors and other settings to your liking.

-## License
+## Copyright and license

-Lion framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).
+Lion framework is open-sourced software licensed under the [MIT license](https://github.com/julians300/lion/blob/master/LICENSE).